rit-pepband/website/content/eboard.markdown

 where it is said he worked for The Wizard creating video games.
 Through these video games, the munchkins bop witches on the head with houses, though this is yet to be proven in full.
 There is currently a lack of evidence of a yellow brick road, lollipops, twisters or falling houses.
-However, there have been many Dunkin’ Donut boxes in the trash found by the pep band investigators.
+However, there have been many Dunkin' Donut boxes in the trash found by the pep band investigators.
 The investigation is still underway.
 Upon graduation, Matt plans to become a superhero- Quailman.
 He will watch over RIT, protecting it from all evildoers, more specifically falling houses and witches with green faces.
 He will then